Dugongue/MathProofs/README.md

 FormTI.lean - A partial answer to Chen, Grochow, Qiao, Tang, and Zhang (2024)’s Open Question 1.11: “What is the complexity of tensor isomorphism restricted to other form-preserving groups, including mixed orthogonal groups and groups preserving forms that are neither symmetric nor skew-symmetric?”; here TI-completeness is proved for seven form-isometry families, including O(n,n), O(3n,n), and families preserving nonsymmetric or degenerate bilinear forms, under coordinate-projection reductions with polynomial output-size bounds.

+Polujan365.lean - An affirmative answer to Polujan’s (2021) Open Problem 3.65: “For every even \(n\), are two vectorial bent functions EA-equivalent exactly when their vanishing-flat designs are isomorphic?”
+Here it is proved that vanishing-flat design isomorphism is equivalent to EA-equivalence for all vectorial bent functions in the admissible Nyberg range.

 -------------------------------------------

 Pending formalizations: